 The metrics and measurement methods should be familiar to experienced stream restoration and design professionals since they are commonly used by other existing functional/condition assessment methods across the country.

 During the public notice comment period between May and October 2019, the Corps hosted a number of workshops on the CSQT and the COMP.
 Presentations from the workshops are provided below for those who are interested but may not have been able to attend one of these workshops.
-Please note, these presentations are intended to provide examples and offer perspective as an aid in understanding of the CSQT and its intended use within the 404 permitting program.
+These presentations are intended to provide examples and offer perspective to aid in understanding the CSQT and its intended use within the 404 permitting program.
 The presentations do not constitute agency policy or procedures:

 Presentation 1 of 4: Colorado Mitigation Procedures (COMP)

 Presentation 2 of 4: Colorado Stream Quantification Tool (CSQT)

 Presentation 3 of 4: Functional Loss (Debit Example)